-Mostly, the blogs are written from the selling or marketing purpose.
+Mostly, blogs are written for selling or marketing purposes.
 In other words, the majority of blogs are not written to inform people in the best possible way, but to promote things or services.
 It is fair to mention that 99% of online blogs are just traction channels for a product.
 But here, we do not mean that these blogs have good writing or useful content.
 Though bloggers have written them in a professional way, the main intention of writing such blogs is to promote something.

 For example, the objective behind writing the Sumo blog is to sell Sumo, and the motive of the Spire blog is to increase the sales of Spire devices.

 On the other hand, blogs written in Discovery, Forbes, Entrepreneur, The Last Psychiatrist, and inc.com are informative and their first intention is to create highly informative content in an interesting way.

 Here, monetization is a secondary objective.
 These online magazines earn revenue through ads, subscriptions, and other means, but they have put the writing in the first place.
 What if we say that you can make money from your blog directly and indirectly even if it is non-niched?

 It is true that if you want to start a blog for promoting a product or service, then you need to define its niche and follow it as far as possible.
 Yes, a manufacturing unit’s blog cannot discuss the spiritual discourse!
 But, what about a personal blog?
 Say, you are writing for yourself, then certainly you should not define a niche for your blog.
 It can be a smart move that opens up new horizons for your blog.